Pompeo's critical meetings to save Trump's North Korean summit

 Separately, a team led by the foremost American scientific expert on the North Korean program, Stanford University Professor Siegfried Hecker, a former director of the Los Alamos weapons laboratory in New Mexico, reported this week that full denuclearization of North Korea's massive nuclear weapons and missile complex would take 15 years, and require an unprecedented inspection and verification challenge.

-The short time frame to conclude pre–summit negotiations and logistics is further complicated by the changeover at the State Department: Pompeo, who was confirmed only last month, has already sidelined Rex Tillerson's top adviser on Asia, Acting Assistant Secretary of State Susan Thornton.
+The short time frame to conclude pre–summit negotiations and logistics is further complicated by the changeover at the State Department: Pompeo, who was confirmed only last month to replace Rex Tillerson, has already sidelined Tillerson's top adviser on Asia, Acting Assistant Secretary of State Susan Thornton.
 Tillerson fought with White House hardliners to get Thornton nominated to that post.

 There are reports that Thornton's nomination will be withdrawn after the Singapore summit.
-There is also a major vacancy in Seoul, South Korea: No confirmed U.S. ambassador, although Adm.
+There is also a major vacancy in Seoul, South Korea: There's no confirmed U.S. ambassador, although Adm.
 Harry Harris, currently the head of the Pacific Command, has been nominated for that post.

-U.S officials said Pompeo, who met with Trump before leaving for New York, will have dinner with the North Korean Wednesday night in New York in addition to Thursday's meetings.
+U.S officials said Pompeo, who met with Trump before leaving for New York, will have dinner with General Kim on Wednesday night in New York in addition to meetings on Thursday.

-Coordinating the multi-pronged summit is also challenging because of allied concerns: Japan's Prime Minister Shinzo Abe is seeking reassurance that potential normalization of relations between North and South Korea will not undermine his country's strategic interests.
-He will be coming to Washington to meet with President Trump next Thursday.
+Coordinating the multipronged summit is also challenging because of allied concerns: Japan's Prime Minister Shinzo Abe is seeking reassurance that potential normalization of relations between North and South Korea will not undermine his country's strategic interests.
+He is scheduled to meet with Trump in Washington next Thursday.